yaroslavyvk/devops_todolist_cicd_task_2_python_ci/README.md

     1. step that displays the coverage report in the console
     1. step that checks the code style.
 (Code style is checked with `flake8`.) - this should not be a blocker for the workflow.
     1. step that that checks complexity of the code.
 (Code complexity is checked with `flake8`.) - this should not be a blocker for the workflow.
-    1. step that uploads python code as an artifact (should be executed only from the `main` branch)
+    1. step that uploads python code as an artifact
+    1. Python version should be controlled from the variable
+5. Create a PR to this repository with the changes.
+6. PR workflow should be triggered and should pass all the checks.